 These reports are not normally used in tax filings, but when used appropriately, they can certainly help small business owners understand their potential tax liability at any particular point in time.

 For most of us, when we think of accounting reports, we immediately think of taxes.
 And, sure, taxes are always a consideration when reviewing a company’s financials.
 But accounting reports are much more impactful and much more commonly used for other purposes.
 Most notably, these reports are used by management within a company to get insight into what’s happening in the various segments of a business and make decisions about its operation — how to generate revenue and grow profits.

 Some other situations where accounting reports are especially significant include:

-There are many different types of accounting reports that are used to reflect various aspects of a company's financial status.
+There are many different types of accounting reports that reflect various aspects of a company’s financial status.
 However, there are four or five core types of accounting reports that are used by most small businesses.
-All of these are available from most small business accounting software packages:
+All of these are available with most small business accounting software packages.

-Did You Know?: While there are multiple types of accounting reports that are available, three important reports you want to pay attention to is the balance sheet, a profit and loss statement, and a statement of free cash flow.
+While multiple types of accounting reports are available, three important reports to pay attention to are the balance sheet, a profit and loss statement, and a statement of free cash flow.

 In addition to these core reports, there are many others, and many more permutations of each, adjusted to meet the circumstances of individual businesses and the preferences of their owners and managers.

 Lots of executives create custom reports as well.
 These versions may focus on the areas of the business that management wants to track most closely, or compare recent results with those from the same time period last year.

 The process of preparing an accounting report generally depends on the report, the size and scope of the business, the amount of detail you want to include in the report, and the time periods being compared.
 Generally, the process involves totaling certain accounts for a set period of time.